SUSE/cf-usb-sidecar/csm-extensions/services/mysql/README.md

 ### Dockerfile
 This is the docker file which is used to create CSM-MySQL container image.
 This
-1. Takes catalog-service-manager:base as the base image
+1. Takes catalog-service-manager:latest as the base image
 2. Installs mysql-client on the image so that shell scripts can use that client to talk to remote mysql (running on seperate container)
 2. Copies all the extensions from CSM_HOME into the container at appropriate location
 3. Sets the necessary environment variables